InspireToken/whitepaper/README.md

-# whitepaper
+# Whitepaper
-ninjacoin white paper
+NinjaCoin white paper

 Introduction
 “Bitcoin” [1] has been a successful implementation of the concept of p2p electronic cash.
 Both